yurisuika/Zehn/README.md

 </details>

-#### Versions
-Zehn features both a static and a live version!

-The [static version](https://github.com/yurisuika/Zehn/tree/master) contains the whole skin source.
-You will need to download the [latest release](https://github.com/yurisuika/Zehn/releases/latest) for any updates, which come often as rolling releases!

-The [live version](https://github.com/yurisuika/Zehn/tree/live) references the latest static version on the web, so each time Steam is started or reloaded you will have the latest improvements while not having to overwrite your config.
-This is only updated when configurable options have changed.
-This version is recommended for most users.

-#### Installation
-1. Download your preferred version.
-2. Extract the archive `Zehn`.
-3. Navigate to your Steam folder.
-4. Place the extracted skin folder in `~/steamui/skins`.
-5. Enable JavaScript support in your patcher of choice.
-6. Select the skin in the patcher.

-Currently this skin works fine on both [SteamFriendsPatcher](https://github.com/PhantomGamers/SFP/releases) and [Millennium](https://github.com/ShadowMonster99/millennium-steam-patcher/releases).

-#### Customization
+### Customization
-Zehn now supports Millennium's built-in configuration screen!
-You may select various options and use the color editor from it.
+For Millennium, use the respective tabs under the theme's settings.

-If using SFP, you may edit the config in `~/config/options.json` to dynamically patch in options for the skin!
+For SFP, you may edit the config in `~/config/options.json` to dynamically patch in options for the skin!
 Please reference the values in `~/skin.json` for now to know what they do.
 The skin folder must be named `Zehn` for this to work at the present time!

-Choose from both dark and light modes!
-See the `Theme` tab in the settings for this and other theming options.
-Or automatically sync with your system mode!
+#### Colorization

-Zehn has been completely overhauled to support custom colors across the entire skin!
-You can optionally blend colors into both the background and foreground elements of Steam.
+You can colorize both the foreground and background colors of Zehn!

+For Millennium, under the `Theme` tab, enable your choice of foreground and/or background blending.
+Optionally, set the blend amount and color space (different approaches to blending that produces different results).
+Under the `Colors` tab, choose the colors for blending and you've got a whole new look!

+For SFP, edit the config in `~/config/options.json`!

 #### Features
 On Windows, the accent color will take your system's accent color by default.
 If you are on a system that does not support this variable, there is a fallback value.
 If you wish to change this, please manually enter the value in `~/config/theme/mode/<theme>/colors.css`.